jtomori/vex_tutorial/README.md

 i@b = b;
 i@c = c;

-// functions can also output different types - float, string, int, custom struct...
+// functions can also return different types - float, string, int, custom struct...
-// they can also output an array of any of those types vector4 seeds = {1.23,4,56.489,0.849};
+// they can also return an array of any of those types vector4 seeds = {1.23,4,56.489,0.849};
 f@superRandom = superRandom(seeds);